 - Rack-mounted EPS

-Steering column-mounted EPS is used on light-duty vehicles such as small cars.
+Steering column-mounted EPS is used on light-duty vehicles such as compact cars.
 If you have something a little larger, such as a truck or 4×4, you’re more likely to have rack-mounted EPS.

-They each work based on the same principles.
+They each function based on the same principles.

 When you turn the steering wheel, a torque sensor records how much effort you’re putting in.
 The ECU takes this reading and drives the EPS electric motor to “add” force to the steering rack.